zhukovdm/smartwalk-docs/content/adm.md

 Clean up unused Docker files (cached build files, dangling images and volumes, etc.):

 !!! warning
-    Use these commands with caution as it may introduce undesired changes into your Docker host.
+    Use this command with caution as it may introduce undesired changes into your Docker host.
 Read about side effects [here](https://docs.docker.com/engine/reference/commandline/system_prune/).

 ```bash
 $ docker system prune --volumes